openSUSE/python-suseapi/docs/swamp.rst

 .. index:: single: SOAP
            single: suds

-This module allows remote access to SWAMP service.
-It is basically just a wrapper around suds to workaround some weirdness which SWAMP SOAP interface exposes.
+This module allows remote access to :index:`SWAMP` service.
+It is basically just a wrapper around suds to workaround some weirdness which SWAMP :index:`SOAP` interface exposes.